Eckertjeff/WinsSync/README.md

 1) Enable fetching of the html page in-program using the HttpClient class.

-2) Calendar sync support, to upload the schedule to an online calendar service. --- Implemented!

-3) Automation, to have the program run weekly to fetch new schedule updates.
+2) Automation, to have the program run weekly to fetch new schedule updates.

-4) Porting to mobile platforms for ease of access.
+3) Porting to mobile platforms for ease of access.